 Question: "How can I experience joy in my Christian life?"

-Periods of sadness and depression can enter the life of even the most devout Christian.
-We see many examples of this in the Bible.
-Job wished he had never been born (Job 3:11).
+We know that even the most mature Christians experience periods of joylessness.
+For instance, Job wished he had never been born (Job 3:11).
 David prayed to be taken away to a place where he would not have to deal with reality (Psalm 55:6–8).
 Elijah, even after defeating 450 prophets of Baal with fire called down from heaven (1 Kings 18:16–46), fled into the desert and asked God to take his life (1 Kings 19:3–5).
 So how can we experience joy in the Christian life?